9cb14c1ec0/opentaxsolver/OTS_2018/0_README.txt

   RPLCSTRNG_02

 History:
+    * v16.07 (4/1/2019) - Added PDF metadata for California Schedule
+	CA (540) 2018, Part II, Line 4, column A.
+	On US 1040, adjusted calling of SocSec_Worksheet() until after Schedule-1 line 32, on which it could depend.
     * v16.06 (3/28/2019) - Fixed new GUI-bug that was introduced in
 	last update, which could cause some line semi-colons, for newly added line-values, to be misplaced in save-files.